Khine12/Weekly-To-Do-Tracker/README.md

 ## 📌 Notes

-This project was built as a beginner-friendly web app to practice DOM manipulation, styling, and local storage.
+This project was originally built as a beginner-friendly frontend application to practice DOM manipulation, styling, and local storage.
-Future improvements may include:
-- Task reordering functionality (e.g., drag-and-drop)
-- Persistent syncing across devices
-- User authentication for saving tasks online
+It served as the foundation for a later full-stack evolution, where features such as user authentication, cloud-based data storage, and multi-device synchronization were implemented in the upgraded version, **RhythmTasks**.

+This early version reflects my learning process and progression from frontend fundamentals to building more complete, production-ready applications.